jacobf18/tabular/README.md

-# MCPFN (Matrix Completion Prior-Fitted Network)
+# TabImpute

-This is a PyTorch implementation of MCPFN, a transformer-based architecture for matrix completion on tabular data.
+This is the official repository of TabImpute, a transformer-based architecture for missing data imputation on tabular data.

 ## Installation